 Michael R. Jin is an interdisciplinary scholar whose research focuses on comparative and diasporic dimensions of human migration and racial formation in diverse social and temporal contexts.
 His work employs critical analyses of sources in multiple geographical locations and languages that push the spatial and conceptual boundaries of ethnic studies and area studies.
 His two main book projects focus on the unexpected convergences of multiple historical developments across nations, regions, and empires manifested in the historically grounded experiences of people in diasporas.
 His first book, Citizens, Immigrants, and the Stateless: A Japanese American Diaspora in the Pacific (Stanford University Press), examines the heavily understudied history of over 50,000 U.S.-born Japanese Americans who traversed multiple national and colonial borders in Asia-Pacific before, during, and after World War II.
 His second book project explores the twentieth-century transnational circuits of change across Iran, South Korea, and the United States that converged in the lives of Iranian transmigrants and their families who have lived and worked in those three countries since 1979.

 His current research documents the experiences of Korean survivors of the nuclear holocaust in Hiroshima and Nagasaki in 1945 that illuminate the legacies of Japanese colonialism, shifting geopolitical dynamics of the Cold War U.S. nuclear umbrella, and the postcolonial politics of redress across the Pacific.
-His new article, “Voices of the Unredressed: Korean and Nisei A-Bomb Survivors, Structural Legacies of Violence, and Compensatory Justice in the Cold War Pacific,” published in Amerasia Journal, explores the historical erasures of Korean and U.S.-born Japanese American survivors of the 1945 atomic bombing.
+For example, his recent article, “Voices of the Unredressed: Korean and Nisei A-Bomb Survivors, Structural Legacies of Violence, and Compensatory Justice in the Cold War Pacific,” in Amerasia Journal explores the historical erasures of Korean and U.S.-born Japanese American survivors of the 1945 atomic bombing.